 This topic describes how Anthos clusters on AWS integrates with Cloud Logging and shows you how to access your logs.

-Anthos clusters on AWS has built-in support of Cloud Logging for system components running on both the control plane and node pool nodes.
+Anthos clusters on AWS supports Cloud Logging for workloads and for system components running on control plane and node pool nodes.

 What data is collected